christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

+In other words, the model is balancing its handling of both semantic meaning and the logical relations between entities, and we can see this reflected in its attention patterns.

-We won’t dive into a full hypothesis about how the model works just yet—that’s coming up after the next section—but these are the kind of questions and analysis that sets the stage for figuring out the underlying mechanisms.
+We won’t dive into a full hypothesis about how the model works just yet—that’s coming up—but these are the kind of questions and analysis that sets the stage for figuring out the underlying mechanisms.

 <br>